THE DRAIN DETECTIVE

 doesn't lie.

-Flat-rate sewer scope and hydro-jetting in Birmingham.
-Same-day digital case file. $250–$500, set before we arrive.
+Birmingham’s sewer scope & hydro‑jetting specialist.
+Flat $250–$500.
+Same‑day digital case file.

 Same-day digital file · HD camera, timestamped findings · Flat rate, no repair upsell